JohanAanesen/CSAMS/docs/bredeNotes.md

 * Added functionality for adding user to course through link when the user is logged in and when the user logs in.
 * Added functionality for adding a new user to course through link.
 * Added a test for RegisterGET handler :)
-* Short day I quess, I'm going to write the report today, also -> no bugs today woo.
+* Short day I guess, I'm going to write the report today, also -> no bugs today woo.

 ## Week Three
 ### Monday - 18/02/19
 * \#23 Changed courseID back to int and auto increment so it's similar to the other tables.
 But i added a column for hash instead.
 * \#20 Started on home page, but could only finish one of two tasks since assignments isn't done yet.
-* We almost didn't have anything to talk about today with the supervisor.
+* We almost didn't have anything to talk about today with the [supervisor](https://www.ntnu.no/ansatte/ivar.farup).
 * I'm going to start on [#22 - Admin FAQ Page](https://trello.com/c/0trVQS8x) now :D
 * \#22 Looked at [this page](https://www.codeply.com/go/syFXJL6m5p/bootstrap-4-faq-accordion) for inspiration to the faq page, I liked the animations and stuff, but...
 If I use markdown instead it would be way easier to just add a new faq in frontend and is over all less code and easier to implement.
 Agreed with [Project Owner](https://www.ntnu.no/ansatte/christopher.frantz)